Cormac-H/ISDM-Assignment1/Report.md

 The implementation of the system will allow the Call Management Centre to attain a competitive Advantage through:

-• Automated call flows of both inward outwards allow for a more efficient time and cost reduction method
++ Automated call flows of both inward outwards allow for a more efficient time and cost reduction method

-• Improved matchmaking system for customers allow a more precise and time efficient process eliminating potential confusion and increasing the chances of a sale
++ Improved matchmaking system for customers allow a more precise and time efficient process eliminating potential confusion and increasing the chances of a sale

-• Enhanced efficiency will occur through the system’s unique ability to target and identify potential buyers through a database
++ Enhanced efficiency will occur through the system’s unique ability to target and identify potential buyers through a database

-• Less reliance on human error through greater levels of automation will reduce costs exemplified through the inward call system whereby it reduces the call handling time
++ Less reliance on human error through greater levels of automation will reduce costs exemplified through the inward call system whereby it reduces the call handling time

-• Improved customer experience through busy call times where they’ll be directed to a virtual response team which can assist them in any questions, they may potentially have
++ Improved customer experience through busy call times where they’ll be directed to a virtual response team which can assist them in any questions, they may potentially have

-• Increased revenue through the system’s ability to personalise the sale towards the customer
++ Increased revenue through the system’s ability to personalise the sale towards the customer

++ Opportunity for the business to grow and expand due to the increased revenues cut in costs

 - Adverse effects for business if our system fails

 The main risk if the system project fails is the amount of capital that would be lost due to implementing and maintaining the system on a daily basis.
 The risk of a failure of system would put the business into a dire financial situation.
 The initial investment of installing the system would be a sunk cost.
 Additionally, the multitude of resources and money used to educate the staff on how to operate the complex system as well as the intricacies of the technology that comes with it would be a lost investment as well.
+The business will have to return to the prior method they were using which in turn will lead to a less efficient more costly operating system furhter crippling the business.
 Furthermore, if the system fails the business will suffer as a whole from a brand and reputation perspective where current and future customers may be against the idea of using this particular travel company as they’ll be put off by the current negative situation the firm is in.

 ### <div align='center'>Project Methodology </div>
 -------------------------------------------------------------------------------